march42/piScope/source/README.md

 - [*] some code cleanup and remove Windows targets
 - [*] option USE_LINUX_I2CDEV for I2Csensor.cpp - to use system include file
 - [*] option USE_MADGWICK_AHRS for IMU.cpp - to use Madgwick sensor filtering and fusion
+- [ ] remove own copy of i2c-dev.h - it comes with libi2c-dev